-- Provide the medical leave form to the Vice President of Academic and Student Affairs. - Provide the Vice President of Academic and Student Affairs documentation of the medical condition from a licensed health care professional directly involved in the treatment of the student's particular condition that is sufficiently comprehensive to facilitate the decision-making process.
+- 1. Provide a letter to the Vice President of Academic and Student Affairs identifying their program of study, the medical reason for the request, the proposed date on which the leave would begin, and the proposed date of readmission, and; - 2.
+Provide the Vice President of Academic and Student Affairs documentation of the medical condition from a licensed health care professional directly involved in the treatment of the student's particular condition that is sufficiently comprehensive to facilitate the decision-making process.

-The Vice President of Academic and Student Affairs (or designee) will decide the appropriateness of the leave request and notify the student in writing whether the request for a medical leave of absence was granted and what conditions may apply.
-Students granted a medical leave will not need to re-apply for admission at the end of the leave period, if all requirements are followed for the leave of absence.
+The Vice President of Academic and Student Affairs (or designee) will make a determination regarding the appropriateness of the leave request and notify the student in writing whether the request for Medical Leave of Absence was granted and what conditions for readmission may apply.
+Students whose requests are granted will not be required to reapply for admission at the end of the leave period provided all conditions for readmission have been met.